sartography/SpiffWorkflow/README.md

-    Execute - spawns a subprocess and waits for the results Transform - executes commands that can be used for data transforms
+    Execute - spawns a subprocess and waits for the results Transform - executes commands that can be used for data transforms Celery - executes a Celery task (see http://celeryproject.org/)

 Contact